unrealwork/atsd-use-cases/how-to/marathon/capacity-and-usage/README.md

 The framework consists of the following components:

-* Marathon server to translate Application definitions into stateful services consisting of Mesos tasks.
+* Marathon server to translate **Application** definitions into stateful services consisting of Mesos tasks.
 * [REST API](http://mesosphere.github.io/marathon/api-console/index.html) for programmatic access and integration.
 * User Interface to create and manage Applications.

-_Marathon v1.5.6 user interface:_
+Marathon `v1.5.6` user interface:

 ![Marathon v1.5.6 User Interface](./images/marathon_ui.png)

 ## Capacity

-Each container (or **task** in Marathon terms) is allocated a pre-defined amount of CPU, memory, and disk resources.
-The containers are launched on the underlying Mesos [nodes](http://mesos.apache.org/documentation/latest/architecture/) based on available system capacity.
+Each container (or **Task** in Marathon terms) is allocated a pre-defined amount of CPU, memory, and disk resources by the application which launches the containers on underlying Mesos [nodes](http://mesos.apache.org/documentation/latest/architecture/) based on available system capacity.

 ### Allocated Capacity

 Both the API and the user interface provide a way to view allocated capacity alongside the number of launched, healthy, and unhealthy tasks aggregated for each application.
-The health statuses of these applications are reported for tasks with enabled health checks.
+Marathon reports the health statuses of these applications for tasks with enabled health checks.

 ![](./images/monitor-marathon.png)

 ### Capacity Usage

-Integration with [Axibase Time Series Database](https://axibase.com/docs/atsd/) adds an additional level of visibility by collecting and aggregating CPU, memory, and disk usage at the **Application** level.
-This allows the user to achieve higher capacity utilization by correlating resource allocations with actual usage.
+Integration with [Axibase Time Series Database](https://axibase.com/docs/atsd/) adds an additional level of visibility by collecting and aggregating CPU, memory, and disk usage at the **Application** level which allows the user to achieve higher capacity utilization by correlating resource allocations with actual usage.

 ![](./images/marathon-applications-label.png)